cburdine/materials-ml-workshop/README.md

 make release
 ```

-*Warning*: This will push to the `gh-pages` branch and update the live site with the snapshot of the sitde built in the `MaterialsML/_build` directory.
+*Warning*: This will push to the `gh-pages` branch and update the live site with the snapshot of the site built in the `MaterialsML/_build` directory.
 Be sure that the latest changes have been committed before deploying.